Fisch03/Astro-Attack/README.md

 How to Play
 ---
-#### Story
-The Year is 2045.
-Humanity made their first contact with Aliens 10 Years ago.
-What started as a diplomatic exchange has escalated into a War between Planets.
-The Aliens try to cause a Mass extinction by bombing the Earth with Asteroids.

 #### Goal
 - The Asteroids are falling from the Sky.
 You can see their Shadows before they hit the Ground.
 If you fail to avoid them, you loose a Life
 - (WIP) Rockets are coming from the Edges of the Screen.
 If they hit you, you will also loose a Life.